 Jail Time

-In Arizona, imprisonment sentences can range from a few days to several years, depending on the offense.
+In Arizona, your incarceration time can vary depending on the offense.
 For severe and violent crimes like murder or aggravated assault, maximum prison sentences may be imposed.

 Probation